AdamDemirel/adamdemirel.com/content/happiness.md

 #### Neutral Predictors
 * **Physical Attractiveness** is unrelated to happiness ([ref](https://psycnet.apa.org/record/1995-40426-001))
 * **Intelligence** is unrelated to happiness ([ref](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2143374))
 * **Parenthood** is unrelated to happiness ([ref](https://psycnet.apa.org/record/2002-00473-000)).
 Compared to childless couples, parents worry more and experience more marital problems.
 Apparently, the good and bad aspects of parenthood balance each other out.
 The evidence indicates that people who have children are neither more nor less happy than people without children (Argyle, 2001).
+Other research shows a sharp drop in happiness post birth ([ref](https://aifs.gov.au/publications/life-satisfaction-across-life-course-transitions)).
 * **Gender** does not correlate with happiness ([ref](https://www.tandfonline.com/doi/abs/10.1207/s15327582ijpr0403_7?journalCode=hjpr20)) - men and women are equally happy. (this is a separate measurement from depression incidence)
-* **Age** is not correlated with happiness ([ref](https://psycnet.apa.org/record/2000-03362-000), [ref](https://journals.sagepub.com/doi/abs/10.1177/1745691618765171)) (less than 1% of the variance) and has been found to be consistently unrelated.
+* **Age** doesn't correlate at all according to some research (<1% variance>) ([ref](https://psycnet.apa.org/record/2000-03362-000), [ref](https://journals.sagepub.com/doi/abs/10.1177/1745691618765171)).
+Other research demonstrates a U curve, meaning a drop in happiness mid life before a raise in late life ([ref](https://aifs.gov.au/publications/life-satisfaction-across-life-course-transitions)).

 As you can see, quite a number of factors that you might expect to be influential appear to bear little or no relationship to general happiness.
 And you can find study correlations between all sorts of things ([ref](https://www.lesswrong.com/posts/33KewgYhNSxFpbpXg/scientific-self-help-the-state-of-our-knowledge), [ref](http://lesswrong.com/lw/4su/how_to_be_happy/)) - [OurWorldInData](https://ourworldindata.org/happiness-and-life-satisfaction) did a great writeup.